-Regardless of whether it's true, show that you regret leaving such wonderful people behind.
+Regardless of your feelings, show decorum before departing the company.
 The most important part of a successful job exit is to avoid throwing anyone under the bus.
 Even if you’re not leaving on the best terms, don’t play the blame game.
 You don’t want to ruin your career by trash-talking your former colleagues or managers.

 Remember that you’re accountable for your work until you walk out the door on your last day.
-Make the transition easy on all parties by not neglecting any accounts or projects you are assigned.
-Keep in mind that, later in your career, you may need to use your former supervisors as references.
+Make the transition easy by completing – or passing on – any accounts or projects that managers assign to you.
+Keep in mind that later in your career you may need to use your former supervisors as references.

 7. Review the employee handbook.

-Make an appointment with a representative in your company’s human resources department.
-Understand what you’re entitled to regarding benefits and compensation for unused sick or vacation days.
-If you have any savings or retirement plans through your job, determine how to transfer or cash out the funds.
+Make an appointment with your company’s human resources representative to review the employee handbook.
+Understand what you’re entitled to regarding your employee benefits package and compensation for unused sick or vacation days.
+If you have retirement plans through your job, such as a 401(k) plan, determine how to transfer the funds.

 8. Organize your files.

-Make it easy for your colleagues to find materials so that they can transition your workload seamlessly and won't need to call you at your new job.
+Make it easy for your colleagues to find materials so they can transition your workload seamlessly.
 Create spreadsheets detailing any open work projects or accounts.
 Provide access to any files that colleagues or supervisors may need after you leave.
-Departing your job on good terms means being a team player until the very last day.
+Departing your job on good terms means being a team player until the last day.

 9. Train your replacement well.

-Your current organization has been paying your salary for as long as you've been there.
+Your current organization has been paying your salary.
 You owe it to the company to leave your job in good hands.
-Leave on good terms by offering to train your replacement or even providing contact information where co-workers can reach you after your last day.
-You may even want to leave some tips or tricks that could help your replacement succeed at the position.
+Leave on good terms by offering to train your replacement or providing contact information where colleagues can reach you after your final day.

 10. Don’t take anything that doesn’t belong to you.

-This includes office supplies and work material that was not developed by you personally.
-Hand in your keys and identification tags on your last day in the office.
-Clear out your desk, and don't leave behind any personal belongings.
-Another part of a successful job exit is to update your voicemail and email to ensure any business contacts can get ahold of the appropriate person.
+Don’t remove office supplies or work material you didn’t develop and don’t own personally.
+Hand in your key fobs and identification tags, and clear your desk of any personal belongings on your last day in the office.
+Another part of a successful job exit is to update your voicemail and email to ensure any business contacts can reach the appropriate person.